 Sublicensing in Graduate Housing

-Graduate students may sublicense their rooms/apartments under certain circumstances if established procedures are followed.
+Students in graduate housing may sublicense their rooms/apartments under certain circumstances if established procedures are followed.
 Please be sure to read through the pages listed below to be sure that you are eligible to sublicense and that you agree to adhere to the sublicensing policies.

 - Casual or temporary staff are not eligible to sublicense